 - Charge you multiple late fees for the same violation.
 This is a trick many credit card issuers have been caught doing.

 If your credit card company breaks any of these rules, report them to your local consumer protection agency.
-Here is an index of local consumer agencies by state.
+Here is an index of local consumer agencies

 2. Follow the Credit Card Company’s Payment Rules